 In 1994, Hurriyet was bought by Aydin Dogan, the owner of the Dogan Media Group.
 In September 2009, Doğan Group was fined US$2.5 billion.
 In March 2018, the Demirören Group acquired Doğan Group, including Hurriyet, for $916 million.
 Hürriyet Gazetecilik ve Matbaacılık A.Ş is the current publisher, the executive board member & chief executive officer is Mehmet Soysal and Vahap Munyar is the editor-in-chief.

 Read our profile on Turkey’s government’s influence on media.

 Currently, Hurriyet is owned by pro-Erdogan Demiroren Holding.
 Yıldırım Demirören owns part of Demirören Group, which is focused on liquid gas distribution.
 Demirören Group, in addition to Hurriyet and Hurriyet Daily News, owns other media outlets including Milliyet, Posta, Fanatik daily, CNN Turk, Kanal D TV channels, Uzmanpara, Dogan News Agency, and Yaysat.
 Hurriyet’s revenue is derived from subscriptions and advertising.
 Their financial report can be found here, and financial statements here.

 Analysis / Bias

 The media in Turkey is currently separated into two groups.
-Pro-government media is called the “pool media” and the other is called the opposition media.
-Hurriyet is considered to be in the pool media after it was sold to Demiroren Group, which has a close relation to the right-leaning AKP party and President Erdogan.
+Pro-government media is called the “pool media,” and the other is called the opposition media.
+Hurriyet is considered to be in the pool media after it was sold to Demiroren Group, which is closely related to the right-leaning AKP party and President Erdogan.